kimptoc/wowactivityfeed/readme.txt

 - how to config prod node/restart itself?
 - performance, load/feed/all pages seem slow  - indexes? docs large, only select specific fields?

+- do all in memory?  only persist registered?
+- option to run for one guild only, no ability to register more people

+- Waf/normalise regions too

 - number of registered, number in armory history
 - db stats/size
 - numbers for last hour